bsanayah/SimpleTags/README.md

-#HTML and CSS Notes
+# HTML and CSS Notes
 ***
 This repository includes basic notes from HTML and CSS.
 After each lesson, I tried coding myself.
 Each files stores as follows:

-###SimpleTags
+### SimpleTags
 This shows basic tags in HTML such as
--divs
+- divs
--paragraphs
+- paragraphs
--unordered vs ordered lists
+- unordered vs ordered lists
--strong vs bold
+- strong vs bold
--emphasis vs italic
+- emphasis vs italic
--comments
+- comments